 In most states, bar examination application deadlines are normally set several months before the test date.
 Consequently, students who did not register as a law student during their first year in law school should apply at least four to six months prior to graduation to take the bar examination in the state in which they intend to practice.
-Information regarding the various bar examinations requirements and deadlines is available in the Office of Career Services.

 Students who are considering participating in the Legal Internship Program in Oklahoma should register with the Board of Bar Examiners of the Oklahoma Bar Association, even if they have not definitely decided to take the Oklahoma Bar Examination.

 In addition to the bar examination, most states, including Oklahoma, require students to pass the Multistate Professional Responsibility Examination (MPRE).
 This exam is offered three times each year and can be taken prior to graduation.
 Students should consider taking the MPRE after they complete the Professional Responsibility course.